 Briolettes are one of our most popular beads!
-They are so beautiful and are perfect for adding to earrings and necklaces.
+They are so pretty and are perfect for adding to earrings and necklaces.

 Take a look below at the many ways you can transform briolettes into beautiful pieces of jewellery and get all the jewellery making supplies you need right here with Kernowcraft.

-A briolette bead is a pear-shaped bead with facets which makes them sparkle beautifully in the light!
-Briolettes are usually fully drilled so you can easily add them into your designs by wire wrapping or adding thread.
+A briolette bead is a pear-shaped bead with facets that makes them sparkle beautifully in the light!
+Briolettes are usually fully drilled so you can easily add them into your designs by wire wrapping, adding to thread or attaching to an appropriate setting.

 Bell caps are not only great for using with briolettes, you can use them with suitably sized rough gemstones, sea glass and tumbled stones too.
 At Kernowcraft, we have a range of bell caps to choose from in a range of styles including filigree, twist, plain and petal edge caps.